Code-Institute-Submissions/weather-app/README.md

 # Deployment:

-Linkin Park fan page was developed on GitPod, using git and GitHub to host the repository.
+Weather App page was developed on GitPod, using git and GitHub to host the repository.

-When deploying Linkin Park fan page using GitHub Pages the following steps were made:
+When deploying Weather App page using GitHub Pages the following steps were made:

 * Opened up <strong>GitHub</strong> in the browser.
 * Signed in using my username and password.
 * Navigated to my <strong>repositories</strong>.
-* Found repository called <strong>'/vaida898/LinkinPark-fan-page'</strong>.
+* Found repository called <strong>'/vaida898/weather-app'</strong>.
 * In the right side above respository I clicked <strong>'settings'</strong>.
 * Scrolled down to the <strong>GitHub Pages</strong> area.
 * Selected <strong>'Master Branch'</strong> from the <strong>'Source'</strong> dropdown menu.
 * Clicked to confirm my selection.
-* Linkin Park fan page became live on GitHub Pages.
+* Weather App page became live on GitHub Pages.

-#### Running Linkin Park fan page Locally
+#### Running Weather App fan page Locally

 Cloning Linkin Park fan page from GitHub: